Nmartin19/Nacho_Portfolio/README.md

        • Results differed based on healthcare infrastructure and timing

-    *Note: These patterns are observational and would require statistical analysis to establish definitive causation.*

 Q6:-- How did the percentage change in newly vaccinated people compare to percentage changes in new cases and deaths by country (December 2020 - April 2021)?

 QUERY: Lines 233 - 273

-    * The analysis from December 2020 to April 2021 reveals two distinct vaccination impact patterns across countries.

-      - Several nations showed clear vaccination success:

-        • France reduced deaths by 28% despite rising cases (+109%), while implementing a substantial vaccination campaign (+484000%).

-        • Germany reduced deaths by 57% despite 34% increase in confirmed cases during its vaccination campaign (+1271% new people vaccinated).

-        • Similarly, the United States and United Kingdom achieved significant decreases in both cases and deaths alongside successful vaccination programs.
+    • Western nations demonstrated successful vaccination campaigns with varying but positive outcomes.
+    • The United States achieved striking results:

+      • Increased vaccinations by 1096%
+      • Reduced deaths by 92%
+      • Reduced cases by 85%

+    • The United Kingdom achieved remarkable reductions:

+      • 87% decrease in deaths
+      • 128% decrease in cases
+      • With just a 2.85% vaccination increase, demonstrating the effectiveness of their public health measures

-     - However, some countries faced different outcomes:
+    • India and Brazil, countries with massive populations, faced particularly challenging outcomes:

-        • India experienced dramatic increases across all metrics, with cases rising by 672% and deaths by 756%, despite vaccination growth of 735%.
+      • Showed increases in both cases and deaths despite vaccination efforts

-        • Brazil and Turkey showed similar trends, with both countries seeing increases in cases and deaths despite significant vaccination progress.
+      • Turkey showed similar concerning trends

-    * - Vaccination effectiveness varied by country, influenced by:
+    • Factors influencing these results:

-       • Healthcare capacity
+      • Healthcare infrastructure limitations
+      • Limited access to vaccine stock relative to population needs (as most vaccine patents and production were concentrated in Western nations)
+      • Emergence of more virulent variants

+    • The contrasting patterns between Western and non-Western nations reflect:

+      • Potential inequalities in vaccine distribution
+      • Ineffective implementation strategies
-       • Public health measures
+      • Varying public health measures

-       • Local conditions
+      • Geographical and population challenges